-Not only will this save you some money but it also means that if you time things right you will have a meal waiting for you on a day when perhaps you have a later finish that the others.
+Not only will this save you some money but it also means that if you time things right you will have a meal waiting for you on a day when perhaps you have a later finish than the others.

 Check out the following article ‘20 of the best cook once, eat all week recipes: make-ahead meals and batch dish ideas to shave hours off your working week‘ for some great ideas!

 Socialising is a sure way to spend more than you can afford but that doesn’t mean you can’t go out at all.
 Be creative with your choices; try to go to pubs and bars with happy hours and be disciplined about when to leave.
 Don’t feel obliged to keep up with others; drink at your pace and within your budget.

-For more advice about student finance see the Money Advice Service’s in depth information.
+For more advice about student finance, see the Money Advice Service in-depth information.

 It will not have escaped your attention that we are a loan broker specialising in guarantor loans; so why write a blog post on student saving tips?

-We believe that cutting expenses is the very best strategy for any situation where money is short, and this applies to anyone whether they are a student of not.
+We believe that cutting expenses is the very best strategy for any situation where money is short, and this applies to anyone whether they are a student or not.
 Though there are times when money is needed to cover unexpected expenses, and that is often where loans come in.

 A guarantor loan is one for people who have a damaged credit file, often form missed payments.
 They are much more expensing that a typical ‘personal loan’, but much cheaper than other bad credit loans such as payday, doorstep or instalment loans.

-A guarantor loans will not be relevant to most students, though we wrote this post to just raise awareness.
-For more information see out FAQ page.
+A guarantor loan will not be relevant to most students, though we wrote this post to just raise awareness.
+For more information see out the FAQ page.